Lordsburg, New Mexico: Demographics

-Cultural references
+Cultural reference

-Lordsburg is the final destination in Stagecoach, the 9th greatest Western film of all time according to the American Film Institute, starring John Wayne in his breakthrough role as the Ringo Kid, and directed by John Ford.
+Lordsburg is the final destination in Stagecoach, the 9th-greatest Western film of all time according to the American Film Institute, starring John Wayne in his breakthrough role as the Ringo Kid, and directed by John Ford.
 In 1995, this film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in their National Film Registry.

-Lordsburg is also the final destination in Apache Uprising, the 1965 film starring Rory Calhoun, Corinne Calvet, Lon Chaney Jr. Gene Evans and DeForest Kelley.

-The town of Lordsburg is mentioned some 20 times in the movie Comanche Station, but not visited once.

-Lordsburg is also cited in the 1954 film Dawn at Socorro.
-In it, the character played by Piper Laurie tells the Rory Calhoun character that she had seen him in Lordsburg killing someone in a shoot-out.
-Thus, Rory Calhoun was in two western movies that used the "town" of Lordsburg.

-In the book 'When the Emperor was Divine', the father is mentioned as having been taken away to the Lordsburg internment camp during World War II.

-In the book Interred with their Bones, by Jennifer Lee Carrell, the city of Lordsburg is mentioned as near the ghost town of Shakespeare, which ends up being part of the protagonist's search.
-At one point in the story, the characters fly into the airport in Lordsburg.

-Lordsburg is cited as the place where an important event takes place in the fiercely honest and deeply empathetic experiences of a border patrol agent, in the book "The Line Becomes A River", by Francisco Cantu.

-In Solar (novel), a novel by Ian McEwan, the main protagonist Michael Beard visits Lordsburg several times.
-In his quest for a type of experimental solar-based renewable energy production, he and his partner are building a solar power plant in Lordsburg.
+In the novel The Last Picture Show, Charlene recounts a run-in with a group of Mexicans in Lordsburg on her way back from Los Angeles.

 Education

 Lordsburg High School's mascot is the Maverick.
 Its school colors are orange and black.
 Students compete in football, volleyball, boys' basketball, girls' basketball, cheer, and boys' and girls' track and field, baseball and softball.

 Media

 Lordsburg once had two radio stations.
 During the 1960s KLHS broadcast on 950 kHz AM with 1,000 watts days.
 This station later moved to Bayard, 55 mi northeast of Lordsburg.
 The FCC later assigned 97.7 to KXKK in the 1980s, now KPSA-FM; this station has since moved to 98.5.